jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

     Used when https is enabled.
 By default this port will not be used.
     This setting can also be modified from the **Networking** page to use a different port.

-- **Service Discovery:** 1900
-    Used for UPnP service discovery.
-This is also needed to discover your Server via DLNA in the local subnet (when enabled) Since UPnP is a universal Protocol expecting to run on port 1900, its not possible to configure this.

 - **Client Discovery:** 7359 UDP
     Allows clients to discover Jellyfin on the local network.
-A broadcast message to this port with `Who is JellyfinServer?` will get a JSON response that includes the server address, ID, and name.
+A broadcast message to this port will return detailed information about your server that includes name, ip-address and ID.

 </details>